 Term Puzzle (Unit) Content Autumn 1: Being Me in My Includes understanding my own identity and how I fit well in the class, World school and global community.
 Learning Charter established.
-Autumn 2: Celebrating Includes anti-bullying (cyber and homophobic bullying included) and Difference unders understanding Spring 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer 1: Relationships Includes understanding friendship, family and other relationships, conflict resolution and communication skills, bereavement and loss Summer 2: ner 2: Changing Me Includes Relationships and Sex Education in the cor positively with change
+Autumn 2: Celebrating Includes anti-bullying (cyber and homophobic bullying included) and Difference understanding Spring 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Spring 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise Summer 1: conflict resolution and communication skills, bereavement and loss Summer 2: er 2: Changing Me Includes Relationships and Sex Education in the context positively with change